Ilesh/MyGits/README.md

 Hi There!

-MyGits contains list of the working files/functinalities/methods/Custom classes.
-The Goal is make it updato dates.
-Please below links for respected source.
+MyGits contains list of the Useful **files/functinalities/methods/Custom classes**.
+The Goal is make it upto dates.
+Please find below links for respected source.

+Enjoy!!

+If you find this post useful, please share and give star so others can find it 👏👏👏👏👏 !!!!

+You can follow me.
+Also, connect with me on [LinkedIn](https://www.linkedin.com/in/ileshpanchal).
+If you have any comment, question, or recommendation, feel free to [connect](https://www.linkedin.com/in/ileshpanchal) with me.

 ### Social
 - [x] [IPAppleSignIn](https://gist.github.com/Ilesh/7ad476d028c8e0e57bc0b424fd33baef)